 Modern: Strikes a contemporary and forthright tone

 Clear and Optimistic: Suggests the energy and exuberance of NYU and NYC

 Versatile: Offers a range of weights and styles for a variety of messages

 For information on capitalization, punctuation, and abbreviation, please see The Chicago Manual of Style, the University's standard reference.
 For spelling, word division, and helpful usage notes, refer to Merriam-Webster's Online.

 In addition, we are glad to answer your specific questions at firstname.lastname@example.org.

 Professional graphic designer's can, in the long run, save time and money by using their education and special training to produce communications that are effective and that have real impact.
 They can also help set up templates that clients can use to produce ongoing communications without having rehire the designer do it.

 Influenced by architectural and commercial signage in New York City, this type style strikes a modern and forthright tone in keeping with a prominent aspect of the NYU mission, that of being “in and of the city.”
 A range of weights and styles is available in the Gotham family, lending it versatility and adaptability to a variety of messaging needs.

 The University was unable to negotiate an institutional license from the type foundry.
-Because of NYU’s size it was difficult to calculate the scope of use necessary to include in the license.
-You can purchase an individual or group license of Gotham by going to http://www.typography.com.
+Because of NYU’s size, it was difficult to calculate the scope of use necessary to include in the license.
+You can purchase an individual or group license of Gotham by going to typography.com.

 Stock images break down into two main types, royalty-free and rights-managed.
-For royalty-free images, following payment of the license fee, you are allowed nearly unlimited use.
-With rights-managed images, your right to use the image is typically restricted, with limitations placed on things such as duration of use, geographic region, industry, etc., as established by your license agreement.
+For royalty-free images, you are allowed nearly unlimited use after the license fee is paid.
+With rights-managed images, your right to use the image is typically restricted, with limitations placed on things such as duration of use, geographic region, and industry as established by your license agreement.
 The best resource for your photographic needs is the NYU Photo Bureau.
 Contact Jayne Burke.